If you look up the verb “to animate” in the Oxford Dictionary, you’ll find two definitions:

 For example in the 3D animation pipeline, we have different stages such as rendering, 3D modeling, and texturing.
 However, in the 2D pipeline, these are mostly done by artists.
 If you want to know more about the workflow of 3D animation, check out our guide on the animation production process.

-Applications for animation have countless practical uses.
+Applications of 2D animation are many.
 Here are the main divisions:

 - Educational films

-- Feature films (a theatrical film that is longer than 60 minutes)
+- Feature films (theatrical film longer than 60 minutes)

 - Music videos